sanju741/nopCommerce-Docs/user-guide/configuring/settingup/mainstore/countries.md

 On the **country info** panel define the **following country settings:**

 * **Name** of the country.
-* Tick the **Allows registration** checkbox, to enable customers located in this country to register for a store account.
-By default, all the countries are active.
-If you need to limit the number of countries from which profile registrations are welcome, deactivate all the countries that you do not want to be included.
 * **Allows billing** to customers located in this country.
 * **Allows shipping** to customers located in this country.
 * Enter **Two letter ISO** code of this country.